 - Exe files automatically deleted, being deleted, deleted after download, disappearing, missing, getting deleted – These are some common problems with exe files, and in most cases, you can fix them simply by checking your antivirus settings.

-- Exe file disappears after double clicking, delete itself – Sometimes this problem can appear if you don’t have administrative privileges.
-To fix the problem, run the exe file as an administrator and check if that helps.
+- Exe file disappears after double clicking, delete itself – Can appear if you don’t have administrative privileges.
+Run the exe file as an administrator and check if that helps.

-- Windows 10 deletes exe files – Sometimes this issue can appear due to certain glitches.
-To fix them, switch to Safe Mode and check if the problem is still there.
+- Windows 10 deletes exe files – Can appear due to certain glitches.
+Switch to Safe Mode and check if the problem is still there.